 Aspects and open points to be addressed in future work include the following.

-Numerics: Many alternatives exist to the simple algorithm detailed in Section 3.3.3.
-An alternative first-order example are exponential multiplicative updates [CS92], that result from an explicit Euler discretization of the flow (3.21) rewritten in the form
+Numerics Many alternatives exist to the simple algorithm detailed in Sect.
+3.3.3.
+An alternative first-order example is exponential multiplicative update [11] that results from

+(a)